 Descriptive architectural report

-The area is located near the historic center of Itri in Italy, and surrounded by residential aprtment buildings of three/four floors above ground.
+The area is located near the historic center of Itri in Italy, and surrounded by residential apartment buildings of three/four floors above ground.

 The intervention is distinguished by the reinterpretation of the building in a classic line, with four flats per floor, a main body reduced to 7.5m capable of accommodating a gallery on each floor per unit.